 These words range across diverse fields: from science and literature to food and furniture.
 Each article in this series will trace the history of one of these words and show how ‘Muslims Said It First’.

 In doing so, I hope to show that Muslims have never been strangers to the West; we are as inseparable from its culture, history & heritage as our words are from its languages.
 And our contribution to its development can be found in any dictionary.

 Mansoor Dahri, UK

 About the Author: Mansoor Dahri is an online editor for The Review of Religions.
-He has recently graduated from UCL in BA Ancient Languages.
+He graduated from UCL in BA Ancient Languages.